First posted 1995

 Attributions to articles on Yosha Bunko websites may be made in any manner so long as the authorship and source of the quoted or otherwise cited article is clear.
 All citation styles can be adapted to website sources.

 Bear in mind that the physical locations of Yosha Bunko websites changed in 2015.
 Until the summer of 2015, the websites resided on different J:Com servers in Japan, accessed through domains registered through Tera Byte Dot Com in Canada.
 Beginning 25 July 2015, I began transferring all domains, and all the websites, to a single Sakura Internet rental server in Japan.
-Older URLs are therefore either dead or to older archived versions.
+Older URLs are therefore mostly dead, though some may retrieve an out-of-date page from one or another Internet archive.

 The Yosha Bunko domain names are also stable as I own them, and they and the latest versions of the websites will be maintained by my children in the event I am no longer able to manage them.
 File and directory names are also generally stable but are subject to change.